Simona Halep: 2018: French Open champion, Australian Open runner-up

 Halep did not win any titles on clay in the lead-up to the French Open, with her best result being a runner-up finish at the Italian Open to Elina Svitolina in a rematch of the previous year's final.
-Karolina Plíšková ended Halep's 15-match win steak at the Madrid Open in the quarterfinals.
+Karolina Plíšková ended Halep's 15-match win streak at the Madrid Open in the quarterfinals.
 At the French Open, Halep made her second Grand Slam final in a row and second consecutive French Open final, defeating No. 12 Angelique Kerber and No. 3 Garbiñe Muguruza in the quarterfinals and semifinals.
 She then came from a set and a break down against No. 10 Sloane Stephens to win her first career Grand Slam title.
 She became just the sixth player to win both the girls' singles title and the women's singles title at the French Open, as well as the fourth woman to win a Grand Slam singles title after three or more runner-ups.
 The only grass court event Halep played was Wimbledon, where she was upset by world No. 48 Hsieh Su-wei despite having a match point.

-Halep continued her success on hard courts after Wimbledon, reaching the final at both the Canadian Open and the Cincinnati Open.
+Halep continued her success on hardcourts, reaching the final at both the Canadian Open and the Cincinnati Open.
 She won the Canadian Open against Sloane Stephens in three sets in a rematch of the French Open final.
 The match was ranked as the second-best women's match of the year and the fifth-best overall.
 Together with her two Australian Open classics, Halep won the three best women's matches of the year according to Tennis.com.
 She nearly won back-to-back Premier 5 titles the following week, but finished runner-up to No. 17 Kiki Bertens despite having a match point in the second-set tiebreak.
 However, Halep would end up losing her last three matches of the year, including her opening match at the US Open against No. 44 Kaia Kanepi.
 She ended her season in late September after dealing with an achilles injury and then a back injury.